What Are Bebop Scales?

 Bebop scales are usually played in bebop.
-Contrary to the heptatonic scales (seven pitches per octave) they contains eight notes (octatonic scales) including chromaticisms (chromatic passing tones).
+Contrary to the heptatonic scales (seven pitches per octave) they contain eight notes (octatonic scales) including chromaticisms (chromatic passing tones).
 They are derived for the most of them from modes of the major scale but also from the harmonic minor and melodic minor scales.

 Formula is 1-2-3-4-5-#5-6-7.
 This is the major scale including a passing tone (#5) between the fifth and the sixth.

 Formula is 1-2-b3-3-4-5-6-b7.
 Compared to the Dorian mode this scale has an additional note, a major third, between the minor third (b3) and the fourth (4).
 Notice that there is a second version with a major 7 between the b7 and the tonic (1).

 Formula is 1-2-3-4-5-6-b7-7.
 This is the Mixolydian mode including a major seventh.